 Option 9: Zip Lock Bags

-Zip lock bags are so handy for storage!
-You can use one for each pattern and label them with stickers or felt pen.
+Zip-lock bags are so handy for storage!
+You can use one for each pattern and label them with stickers or a felt pen.
 Try finding the ones with the sliding top instead of snap closing because this will get annoying to close.

-To store the zip lock bags, try boxes or baskets as mentioned above!
+Try boxes or baskets to store the zip lock bags as mentioned above!

 Option 10: Magazine Holders